CamilaBasualdoCibils/ImguiBase/README.md

 # Description
-A bare bones DearImgui/ImPlot implementation using GLFW + GLEW for use.
+A bare bones DearImgui/ImPlot implementation using GLFW + GLEW.
 Intended to be cross platform with fallbacks for different openGL versions.

 ---
 # Usage